cockytrumpet/data-mining-group-4/README.md

 1. Are we able to accurately model a way to predict heart disease based on the attributes that are common indicators of poor coronary health?
 	- Through the use of various models, aiming to accuratly plug in a patients data to our models and tell them their risk for heart disease
 2. Which of these attributes are the most important factors when determining risk of Coronary heart disease?
-	- Narrowing in ok key attributes to boil down the important information for health decisions
+	- Narrowing in on key attributes to boil down the important information for health decisions
 3. How can we make this information more approachable and digestible to the general public?
 	- Through the use of a simple web app, make this information accessible to more people.